deprecat3d/expo-foreground-actions/README.md

 - `notificationTitle`: Title of the notification shown during the foreground action.
 - `notificationDesc`: Description of the notification.
 - `notificationColor`: Color of the notification.
 - `notificationIconName`: Name of the notification icon.
+Use `"notification_icon"` to use the custom image you provided to the config plugin.
 - `notificationIconType`: Type of the notification icon.
+Use `"drawable"` to use the custom image you provided to the config plugin.
 - `notificationProgress`: Current progress value for the notification.
 - `notificationMaxProgress`: Maximum progress value for the notification.
 - `notificationIndeterminate`: Indicates if the notification progress is indeterminate.